samsinai/FLEXS/README.md

 ### Additive AAV landscapes

  Ogden et al. (2019) perform a comprehensive single mutation scan of AAV2 capsid protein, assaying tropism for five different target tissues.
 The authors show that an additive model is informative about the local structure of the landscape.
 Here we use the data from the single mutations to generate a toy additive model.
-Here `y' := sum(s_i)+ e`, where `i` indicates the position across the sequences, and `s_i` indicates a sequence with mutation `s` at position `i` and `e` is Gaussian noise.
+Here `y' := sum(s_i)+ e`, where `i` indicates the position across the sequences, and `s_i` indicates a sequence with mutation `s` at position `i` and `e` indicates iid Gaussian noise.
 This construct is also known as "Rough Mt.
 Fuji" (RMF) and many empirical fitness landscapes are consistent with an RMF local structure around viable natural sequences with unpredictable regions in between.
 In the noise-free setting, the RMF landscape is convex with a single peak.
 We allow the construction of multiple target tissues, and different design lengths (tasks ranging from desiging short region of the protein to tasks that encompass designing the full protein).
 The scores are normalized between `[0,1]`.

 ```
 @article{ogden2019comprehensive,